This vegan gnocchi recipe is so tasty and delicious and uses no animal products at all!

 If you want, you can Buy A Potato Ricer From Amazon.

-If you still want to make vegetarian gnocchi with what you have on hand, I recommend using a potato masher!
+If you still want to make vegan potato gnocchi with what you have on hand, I recommend using a potato masher!

 It is easy and you probably already have it on hand!
 When mashing your potatoes, it is important that you do not have any chunks in them as this will show up in the texture of the vegan gnocchi and will make the pasta pieces weird!

 Try the best you can to mash the potatoes until they are as smooth as possible.
-Of course, they can have the texture of a potato, but you don’t’ want any large chunks.
+Of course, they can have the texture of a potato, but you don’t want any large chunks.
+When making potato gnocchi vegan, you really have to get the texture right for it to taste authentic.

 You can also pop the cooked potatoes into a food processor or food chopper and pulse until smooth which is another way to ensure you get a perfect texture